-Identify your business requirements when scoping for a new CRM.
-Spot potential roadblocks before they occur and minimise the risks associated with implementation.
-Pinpoint the issues with your current CRM so you can find a fit-for-purpose CRM solution you've been looking for.
+Wondering how to scope your CRM system requirements?
+Spot potential roadblocks before they occur, minimise the risks associated with implementation, and pinpoint the issues with your current CRM so you can find the fit-for-purpose CRM solution you've been looking for.

 As the economic impacts of the global pandemic put new emphasis on familiar business challenges like reporting, attribution, and forecasting, organisations around the world are re-examining the CRM systems underpinning their operations.

-Customer-centric strategies have never been more important.
-In this context, businesses need a CRM that enables their people to report on performance, prove the return on their activities, and accurately predict revenue — sometimes as frequently as week by week.
+As digital grows and more businesses recognise the importance of integrated solutions, they need a CRM that enables them to report on performance, prove the return on their activities, and accurately predict revenue.

 Finding a CRM that delivers all this isn’t easy.
 The market is busy and you will doubtless have other business requirements unique to your circumstances.
 This article will help.

-Specifically, if you’re interested in finding – and implementing – a new CRM, the framework (and free template) shared below will support you in making the right choice for your needs.
+Specifically, if you’re interested in finding – and implementing – a new CRM, the framework (and free checklist) shared below will support you in making the right choice for your needs.

 Not ready for a conversation yet?
 Don’t worry — you can still use the template internally as a framework to start gathering your CRM requirements.